jeffbski/modulize/README.md

  - an unbound method retains affinity to the original class so we cannot simply use it in another module directly
  - http://yehudakatz.com/2010/02/15/abstractqueryfactoryfactories-and-alias_method_chain-the-ruby-way/
  - Rails 3 prefers to use modules with super to alias_method chains http://yehudakatz.com/2009/11/12/better-ruby-idioms/ http://yehudakatz.com/2009/03/06/alias_method_chain-in-models/
  - Reference to Yehuda Katz Refactoring Rails where they purposely use methods to be able to simply include modules and call super.
-This involves advanced planning and using modules rather than instance methods originally. http://www.wedesoft.demon.co.uk/no-alias-method-chain.html
+This involves advanced planning and using modules rather than instance methods originally. http://www.wedesoft.demon.co.uk/no-alias-method-chain.html (This is probably the closest thing explaining)
  - Subclassing will work, but sometimes you need to modify the existing class since all of the methods return the same class, like String, Pathname
  - would like to simply use a module with the desired functionality, eliminating all the brittle aliasing and pre-thought about using modules because often the code you want to change is not your own